Applications for our Trainee Solicitor Programmes for 2024 & 2025 are now closed.

 Yes.
 We welcome applications from candidates who wish to study the SQE as well as those who are opting for the traditional LPC route.

 The firm is currently finalising it’s plans for the introduction of our SQE programme.
 For those opting to study through the SQE route, we are working in partnership with BPP to offer a bespoke training programme which will put us at the very forefront of modern legal training and ensure that we are well placed to attract, train and retain top quality legal talent regardless of their chosen route to qualification.
-We will provide sponsorship to support trainees through the SQE examinations, preparation courses and an additional bespoke training programme to prepare them for qualification and life as a solicitor.
+We will provide sponsorship to support trainees through the SQE2 examination and preparation course.
+We will also provide an additional bespoke training programme to prepare them for qualification and life as a solicitor.

 Do you specify a preferred institution for the GDL/LPC/SQE?